TasengMancheykhun/learnCUDA/README.md

 ## GPU architecture
 <img src="blocks.png" width="400"/>

-* A GPU as a whole is a Grid
+* In a very naive way, we can say a GPU as a whole is a Grid
 * The GPU grid is divided into multiple blocks.
 Each block has multiple threads.
+The maximum number of threads a block can have is 1024.
+* There are two types of memory inside a GPU: shared memory and global memory.
+* Most of the time we will use global memory.
+Shared memory will be used in very special occasions.

 ## `Hello World!` program